Gonzanamá Canton

 Gonzanamá is a canton in the Province of Loja, Ecuador.
 It is located in the south-east of the province, bordered by the cantons of Catamayo, Loja, Quilanga, Calvas, and Paltas.
 It is the "agricultural, farming, and craftsmanship capital of Loja."
-Gonzanamá covers 1272 km2 at an altitude of 2045 m, with a population of 17,276.
+Gonzanamá Canton covers 681.9 km2 at an altitude of 2,045 m, with a population of 12,247.
 The principal town is Gonzanamá.

 Demographics

 Ethnic groups as of the Ecuadorian census of 2010: